ATSzimmat/Rhistorical2/README.md

 </div>

-Welcome to the package R historical - a new tool that wants to facilitate work with primary sources of history in R!
+Welcome to the package R historical2 - a new tool that wants to facilitate work with primary sources of history in R!

 To obtain information about the past, it is essential to examine the